-Still, we have so many questions about content, and in this article, I will answer some of the most important ones: how you can create killer content, measure content performance, and how to integrate content into your marketing mix for maximum efficiency.
+Still, we have so many questions about content, and in this article, I will answer some of the most important ones: how you can a create killer content strategy, measure content performance, and how to integrate content into your marketing mix for maximum efficiency.

 When classifying the typical types of content we produce we will see that there is usually a close correlation between quality and depth.
 This means the more quality, the more depth, or research your content requires to be produced.